codebysandip/docker-pull-auto/docs/how-to-add-docker-container-app.md

-# How to add docker container app for auto pull
+# How to add docker container app for auto pull in config json

 All the docker apps which needs to pull automatically reside in config.js.
 This project already have [config.example.json](../config.example.json) for example with comments added.
 Below is a example config.json